 Dietitians support assessment of all home care clients to determine their nutrition risk.
 Those with moderate or high nutrition risk must have a nutrition care plan.
 It should be developed and monitored by a dietitian.
 If the client has a special diet (modified texture; food allergy), the dietitian should be involved in the care plan.

 Dietitians have met with leaders in provincial governments to discuss their position.
-We have worked together with home care provider and other health professional associations to bring a consistent message to decision makers.
-The need for better home care nutrition services has been part of the dietitians’ provincial election platform.
+Dietitians of Canada continues to work together with home care providers and other health professional associations to bring a consistent message to decision makers including influencing provincial election campaigns.